 8 ways to make the most of your savings

-Personal finance expert John Husband gives us his tips on making the most of our savings.
+Personal finance expert John Husband gives you his savings advice to help you make the most of your money.

 1. Make it a Date